Ilex aquifolium: Cultivation

 Ilex aquifolium is widely grown in parks and gardens in temperate regions.
 Hollies are often used for hedges; the spiny leaves make them difficult to penetrate, and they take well to pruning and shaping.
+Holly can grow in a wide variety of difficult soils including clay, acidic, and nutrient poor soils, but is intollerant of poor drainage.
+In wet conditions it is likely to have problems such as root rot, canker, or leaf blight.

 AGM cultivars

 Numerous cultivars have been selected, of which the following have gained the Royal Horticultural Society's Award of Garden Merit: